 Best spring deals at Walmart this week: Save on home and patio, kitchen, tech and more

 There are a ton of great deals to shop online at Walmart in March 2023.
-The retailer has plenty of spring deals to help you refresh your home, do a little spring cleaning or fight off the daylight-savings drowsiness this weekend.
+The retailer has plenty of spring deals to help you refresh your home, do a little spring cleaning or fill up your child's Easter basket.

 Right now, you can score deals on bedding, vacuums and new TVs, along with savings on tons of other top-selling products this week.
 There's even a $70 off deal on the Apple Watch 8.